jon-ruckwood/hal-feed-server/README.md

         }
     }

-Note that each feed entry will include an "entry_id" and "published" property.
+Note that each feed entry will include an "id" and "published" property.
-The "entry_id" is guaranteed to be unique per feed entry.
+The "id" is guaranteed to be unique per feed entry.
 To avoid conflicts, please avoid usage of these names for resource attributes.

 ## To request specific entry from feed: